cyrillbolliger/conditional-featured-image/README.md

 ## Description

-Easily control the visibility of the featured image on singular posts and pages–while keeping it visible in archive pages, query loops, and other list views.
-This plugin provides a simple checkbox option within the post editor, allowing you to enable or disable the display of the featured image on individual posts and pages.
+Easily control whether the featured image appears in the single post or page view (doesn't hide it in archive/list view).

 ## Key Features
 * Show or hide the featured image on singular pages and posts.